Fulham 4-1 Hull City

 Penalty Hull City.
 Andrew Robertson draws a foul in the penalty area.

 Attempt missed.
 Thanos Petsos (Fulham) right footed shot from outside the box is too high.
+Assisted by Lucas Piazon following a corner.

 Corner, Fulham.
 Conceded by Eldin Jakupovic.

 Attempt saved.
-Tom Cairney (Fulham) left footed shot from outside the box is saved in the bottom right corner.
+Tom Cairney (Fulham) left footed shot from outside the box is saved in the top left corner.
+Assisted by Floyd Ayité.

 Substitution